Jabin-Lin/Python-syntax-practice/README.md

 # Python-syntax-practice
-This repository is for practicing the python syntax iteam This step of operation is for testing purposes.
+This repository is for practicing the python syntax iteam.\n This step of operation is for testing purposes.